-While perhaps someone my age should not take such enjoyment from an animated series intended for a tween audience, I find that it helps me get into the heads of my own teenage characters in a more believable way.
+Perhaps someone my age should not take such enjoyment from an animated series intended for a tween audience.
+But I find it helps me get into the heads of my own teenage characters in a more believable way.

-So my daughter was peeking over my shoulder at a Ladybug fanfic I was reading and came across the word “miraculous.”
-She asked me what it meant, and I hit a wall trying to find an explanation for this word to my six-year-old.
+When she asked me what it meant, I hit a wall trying to find an explanation for this word to my six-year-old.

 Anyway, back to the point of today’s “Word Wednesday” and T’s question…what is a miracle?

-My Latin and theatre-loving heart thinks of deux ex machina here: machinations of the gods to resolve a plot, except this is supposed to be in real life.
+My Latin and theatre-loving heart thinks of deux ex machina here.
+If you’re unfamiliar with the term, it refers to machinations of the gods resolve a plot, except supposedly in real life.

 A Note on FanFics

-I’ve always enjoyed reading fan fiction, and early on I did write some of my own.
-Recently I wondered about the value of talented authors spending their efforts writing stories that they will never be able to make money from.
-But then I concluded that the real reason writers write is that they want people to gain enjoyment from their stories.
-Certainly the longer fanfics I’ve read are well-developed stories with interesting plots and beautiful language.
+I’ve always enjoyed reading fan fiction.
+Earlier on, I did write some of my own, well before I wrote publication-worth material.
+Recently, I wondered about the value of talented authors spending their efforts writing fanfics.
+These are stories they will never be able to make money from.
+But then I concluded that they really write because they want people to gain enjoyment from their stories.
+Certainly the longer fanfics I’ve read tell well-developed stories with interesting plots and beautiful language.
 In many cases, these authors stay true to the style of their source material and write stories that offer the same flavor as the original.